kubakubakuba/webeval/README.md

 - submission id (primary, auto increment, int)
 - username (varchar)
 - task id (varchar)
+- filepath (vacrchar) -> path to the submission file
-- evaluated (bool)
+- evaluated (bool, default false)
-- result (varchar) -> possibly a link to an evaluation result (with errors), or JSON file in the database directly
+- result (varchar, default NULL) -> possibly a link to an evaluation result (with errors), or JSON file in the database directly
 - score (int, default -1) -> score in cycles, if negative, task has not been evaluated, or has errors
+- time (datetime) -> time of submission

 Users submits a task -> a submission is created.
 An evaluator evaluates the tasks in the order they came in the database.
 After a task is evaluated, it is marked as evaluated, so it is not evaluated more than one time.
 An evaluation log is created.